portsoc/Web-DB-with-Node/README.md

  - `server-inmemory.js` – simple, in-memory version of the server
  - `database.sql` – the SQL commands to set up the database
  - `package.json` – defines the dependencies of this package.
+ - `php-version` - a partial implementation of the API in PHP.

 ### Installation